mayasharma2110/Name-the-element/README.md

 For timed quizzes:

-Expected - In addition to the above for timed quizzes if the user finishes before the timer runs out the countdown stops and instead of the time "GAME COMPLETE!" is shown.
+Expected - In addition to the above for timed quizzes if the user finishes before the timer runs out or completes the quiz the countdown is hidden.
-If the user does not finish in time the text "TIME'S UP!" will show in place of the countdown.

-Testing - Tested the feature by going through a timed quiz and checking the countdown ended and the page shows the correct text in place.
+Testing - Tested the feature by going through a timed quiz and checking the countdown is hidden.

-Result - The feature acted as normally and it shows the right text instead of the countdown.
+Result - The feature acted as normally and it hides the countdown.

 ### Online Validation